-Investments and related investment earnings are recorded at fair value using quoted market prices.
+Investments and related investment earnings are recorded at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability (ie, the exit price) in an orderly transaction between market participants at the date as of which the fair value of an asset or liability is determined.